Jocelyn and Chris: LP Favorite Ghosts

-In early 2020, Jocelyn & Chris announced that they were in the studio working on their fifth studio album.The ten-track effort was produced by longtime collaborator David Bourgeois in addition to 7-time Grammy winner Joel Moss.On June 17, 2021, the album's leadoff single "Sugar and Spice" and its accompanying music video premiered with American Songwriter, who called the track "pure American-rock-goodness."In addition to charting in the Billboard Adult Album Alternative Top 40, the "Sugar and Spice" music video was featured on MTV.
+In early 2020, Jocelyn & Chris announced that they were in the studio working on their fifth studio album.
+The ten-track effort was produced by longtime collaborator David Bourgeois in addition to 7-time Grammy winner Joel Moss.
+On June 17, 2021, the album's leadoff single "Sugar and Spice" and its accompanying music video premiered with American Songwriter, who called the track "pure American-rock-goodness."
+In addition to charting in the Billboard Adult Album Alternative Top 40, the "Sugar and Spice" music video was featured on MTV.
 On October 15, 2021, "Skeleton Key" was released as the second single from Favorite Ghosts.
 The final pre-release single, "Run Away," was released along with its music video on April 8, 2022.

-Following its release to radio, "Run Away" was the #1 Most Added single to Triple A radio in the US in its first week, tied with Nikki Lane's "First High."The following week, the track debuted on the Billboard Triple A Indicator Top 40 at #34.
+Following its release to radio, "Run Away" was the #1 Most Added single to Triple A radio in the US in its first week, tied with Nikki Lane's "First High."
+The following week, the track debuted on the Billboard Triple A Indicator Top 40 at #34.

 Favorite Ghosts release timeline

-On 17, 2022, Jocelyn and Chris released their fourth studio album Favorite Ghosts.
+On June 17, 2022, Jocelyn and Chris released their fourth studio album Favorite Ghosts.
 Jocelyn and Chris opted for an unconventional record release strategy, citing their personal commitment to radio as well as their desire for listeners to experience the album as a complete body of work.
 To that end, the complete record is currently available exclusively to radio as well as for online physical and digital sale, but will not be released in full to audio streaming service providers until fall 2022.
 Instead, digital streaming rollout will occur through a series of "chapters" over the course of several months.